 Ingredients

-2 cups all-purpose flour
+- 2 cups all-purpose flour

-1 1⁄3 cups sugar
+- 1 ⅓ cups sugar

-1 cup butter softened
+- 1 cup butter softened

-2⁄3 cup AMERICAN HERITAGE Finely
+- ⅔ cup AMERICAN HERITAGE Finely Grated Baking Chocolate

-1⁄2 cup heavy cream
+- ½ cup heavy cream

-5 eggs separated
+- 5 eggs separated

-1 tsp freshly grated nutmeg
+- 1 teaspoon nutmeg freshly grated

-1⁄2 tsp salt
+- ½ teaspoon salt

-1 egg white
+- 1 egg white

-1 cup AMERICAN HERITAGE®
+- 1 cup AMERICAN HERITAGE® Finely Grated Baking Chocolate

-1 cup heavy cream (slightly warmed)
+- 1 cup heavy cream slightly warmed

-1⁄4 cup Buttermilk
+- ¼ cup buttermilk

 Instructions

-until smooth.
-Mixing on slow, add the egg yolks then the
+- Cream butter and sugar together in tabletop mixer until smooth.
+Mixing on slow, add the egg yolks then the heavy cream, stopping to clean the beater if necessary.

-flour 1⁄2 cup at a time until all is mixed in.
-Transfer to another
+- Add flour 1⁄2 cup at a time until all is mixed in.
+Transfer to another bowl using a spatula, and set aside.

-over low heat and add the chocolate and stir.
-Next add the
+- For the chocolate sauce, slightly warm the cream over low heat and add the chocolate and stir.

-the touch, whip in the egg white and temper.
-Drape the sauce
+- Next add the buttermilk and remove from heat.
+When the sauce is warm to the touch, whip in the egg white and temper.
+Drape the sauce over the cake and enjoy!

 Terms & Conditions: this giveaway is sponsored by AMERICAN HERITAGE® Chocolate.
 Giveaway open to US residents only.